 A bi-pod is 99% mandatory.
 You don't have to have a 100 dollar Harris model, but you do need a functional bi-pod.
 I say 99% mandatory because it's possible (possible but not probable) that you could convince me that you'll shoot better off a front bag than a bi-pod.
 We will not be using any equipment that you won't find yourself with in the field, so don't bring any front rests or jigs of any kind that are not practical for field use.
 The 9 to 13 inch bipod will work best for you, and the ones with the leg notches are MUCH easier to use than the standard type.
 A bi-pod which swivels to allow you to level your shots is also a big help.
 We really like the Harris SLM bipods, in the 9 to 13 inch version.
 If you have a 6 to 9 inch bipod, you might want to consider bringing a couple of flat sandbags with you to plant the feet on for the longer range shots.

 A good rear bag (I use homemade sand bags) is also a must.
-You can use one of ours if you don't want to pack one.
+You can use one of ours if you don't want to pack one, but it's best to bring a rear bag that you're used to using.
 As an aside, empty sand bags or "sand socks" can be carried in your field pack and filled with loose dirt on-site when you need them...

 It is HIGHLY recommended that you purchase and install a scope leveling device (called an anti-cant level) of some sort on your rifle scope.
 Go to any of the major shooting supply wholesaler's websites and search "anti-cant level" to see what types are available.
 Leveling the reticle is critical to accurate long range shooting, and it's all but impossible to get a good, level sight picture without a permanently mounted scope level.
 The Wheeler and Vortex levels cost 30 to 35 dollars, and work every bit as well as the 100+ dollar modes some vendors are selling.
 We are not talking about the Weaver and Wheeler kits that allow you to level your scope to the rifle itself (and these don't always work so well anyway)... we're talking about a RIFLE MOUNTED bubble level, which mounts permanently around the scope tube or to the Weaver or Picatinny scope base.